Fallout: New Vegas: Challenges and cut content

 Bethesda gave Obsidian 18 months to develop Fallout: New Vegas, which several journalists noted is a very short time in which to develop a Triple-A game.
 When asked about the hastened development, Sawyer said: "We were working somewhere between forty and fifty hours a week, which is not too crazy ...
 It was a really tight schedule, but I don't think we had a point where we all thought 'this is crazy we can't do it.'"
-The contracted development meant some areas of the game needed to be cut.
-For example, there were planned settlements east of the Colorado River, including three locations that would have been controlled by Caesar's Legion and would have provided more information about the faction.
-Sawyer also noted Obsidian's lack of experience with the Gamebryo engine hindered development.
+Obsidian's lack of experience with the Gamebryo engine hindered development.
 Programmers had to routinely run maintenance on the engine, and struggled to implement the Havok software, which was a requirement for console games.
 Sawyer recalled a specific moment when Obsidian received console development kits.
 They found the New Vegas Strip was not properly optimized, and had to split the area into sections that are separated by loading screens rather than being a single, continuous section.

+The contracted development and decision to release the game on consoles meant some areas of the game needed to be cut.
+For example, there were planned settlements east of the Colorado River, including three locations that would have been controlled by Caesar's Legion and would have provided more information about the faction.
+Additionally, Obsidian intended to give players the option to continue exploring the map after the story concluded, as opposed to an abrupt cessation of gameplay.
+Little work had been put into designing post-story content once the beta stage of the development cycle had been reached, and Obsidian decided to prioritize optimization instead of adding content into an already unstable game.
+Designer Chris Avellone noted that the post-story content would have been small, such as additional dialogue options with NPCs and changing the location of NPCs in accordance with the ending the player chose.